Learn Faith-Based Rehab: Treating th...

 Integrating Faith-Based and Clinical Approaches

-This process of reconnecting to source often includes the concept of surrender.
-For example, in the well-known Alcoholics Anonymous Serenity Prayer,5 speakers affirm that a higher power “will make things right/If I surrender.”
+This process of reconnecting to the source often includes the concept of surrender.
+For example, in the well-known Alcoholics Anonymous Serenity Prayer, participants affirm that a higher power can make things better if they practice surrendering, work to adjust the things they can, and have faith in the process.

 This central idea may be expressed in any number of ways, depending on which rehab you attend.
-Clients who already ascribe to a specific religion may want to seek out treatment within their faith.
-For example, Honey Lake Clinic is a Christian rehab center.
-This program guides clients through recovery with a strong focus on the tenets of their faith.
-This facility is a “Christ-centered therapeutic environment, community, curriculum, and structure.6 While this highly structured healing community represents a microcosm of the larger society and family system, it also provides a safe, supportive environment where you can address the dynamics of your struggles.”
+Those who already ascribe to a specific religion may want to seek out treatment within their faith at a specialized alcohol rehab.
+For example, a Christian rehab center may guide patients through Christian addiction treatment with a strong focus on biblical principles and the tenets of their faith.
+A treatment center such as a Christian rehab can offer highly structured Christian recovery rooted in faith, allowing patients to address the dynamics of the challenges they face.

-On the other hand, clients who have a broader perspective will likely benefit from a program that is less religious, and more generally spiritual.
+On the other hand, patients who have a broader perspective will likely benefit from a program that is less religious and more generally spiritual.
 If you prefer to engage with a spiritual practice outside the framework of organized religion, many rehab programs offer activities like meditation and yoga.
 These practices encourage mindfulness and self-reflection, without necessarily requiring you to ascribe to a larger belief system.

-It’s important to note that most faith-based rehab programs are still grounded in scientific fact and Western medicine.
+It’s important to note that most faith-based rehab programs are still grounded in scientific fact, evidence-based treatment, and Western medicine.
 For example, you might have regular meetings with a spiritual advisor, in addition to seeing a talk therapist and being treated by a medical team.
-The amount of emphasis placed on spirituality varies from program to program, and from person to person.
+The amount of emphasis placed on spirituality varies from program to program, whether inpatient or otherwise, and from person to person.

 Faith-Based Recovery in Practice

-There are many types of faith-based treatment programs.
+There are many types of faith-based treatment programs, including specialized Christian rehab programs.
 If this type of healing feels right for you, it’s important to choose a program that will both support your spiritual growth as well as connect you with practitioners who can support the clinical aspects of your recovery.

 Christian Rehab

-Some centers, like Honey Lake Clinic, are deeply rooted in devout Christianity.
-Others use the Christian faith as one tenet of a multi-pronged approach.
-For example, Stone Gate Center Creekside is a Christian rehab facility with a focus on spiritual healing.
-However, they emphasize that their community is “a safe haven for anyone seeking addiction treatment,”7 regardless of clients’ personal religious beliefs.
+Some addiction treatment programs are christian-based, Christ-centered, and deeply rooted in devout Christianity and scripture.
+These faith-based recovery programs might incorporate activities like bible study into patients’ treatment plan.
+However, other treatment facilities may use the Christian faith as one tenet of a multi-pronged approach.
+For example, a Christian rehab facility may focus on spiritual healing, but also emphasize that their community is a safe haven for anyone seeking addiction treatment, regardless of clients’ personal religious beliefs.

 This type of rehab would be a good fit for people with a certain level of respect for and interest in the Christian faith, whether or not they actually identify as Christian.
 However, it may not be the best fit for everyone.
-If Christian ideals don’t resonate with you, it’s probably best to consider alternative forms of treatment.
+If Christian ideals don’t resonate with you, it’s probably best to consider alternative forms of drug rehab rather than a christian drug and alcohol program.

 Alcoholics Anonymous

-Alcoholics Anonymous, or A.A., is an international fellowship of people who have struggled with drinking.8 In this well-known program, members work the 12 Steps of recovery.
-A.A. has inspired the formation of many similar 12-Step programs, including N.A., Al-Anon, Cocaine Anonymous, Gamblers Anonymous, and more.
+Alcoholics Anonymous (AA) is an international fellowship of people who have struggled with drinking.4 In this well-known program, members work the 12 Steps of recovery.
+A.A. has inspired the formation of many similar 12-Step programs and support groups, including Narcotics Anonymous, Cocaine Anonymous, Gamblers Anonymous, and more.
 Many rehab facilities host regular 12-Step meetings.
-Some programs are even more strongly based on the tenets of A.A.’s philosophy.
+Some programs are even more strongly based on the tenets of AA’s philosophy.

-A.A. is deeply rooted in the idea of faith.
+AA is deeply rooted in the idea of faith.
 Although it welcomes people of all religions, this philosophy was originally modeled after Christian ideals.
-Today, members place an emphasis on defining one’s own higher power.
-For example, in Step 3 of the 12 Steps,9 participants choose to “turn our will and our lives over to the care of God as we understood Him.”
+Today, members emphasize defining one’s own higher power.
+For example, in Step 3 of AA, participants choose to “turn our will and our lives over to the care of God as we understood Him.”5

 Because this ideology is inspired by Christianity, it may be particularly appealing to Christian clients.
 However, groups also explicitly welcome people of other faiths.
 They ask members to cultivate a spiritual practice, but do not attempt to govern the details of their beliefs.